albertsundjaja/dapp_wine_supplychain/README.md

 `git clone https://github.com/albertsundjaja/dapp_wine_supplychain.git`

+2. init and install npm

+`npm install`

-2. For testing in Rinkeby, put in your infura and mnemonic in truffle-config.js
+3. (this is optional) For testing deploy in Rinkeby, put in your infura and mnemonic in truffle-config.js

 ```
 const mnemonic = "YOUR MNEMONIC";
 const infuraUrl = "YOUR INFURA URL";
 ```

+then do `truffle migrate --reset --network rinkeby`

-3. go to the app folder
+4. go to the app folder

 `cd dapp_wine_supplychain/app`

+5. init and install npm

+`npm install`

-4. run the dev server
+6. run the dev server

 `npm run dev`

-5. use your browser to access the frontend
+7. use your browser to access the frontend

 `http://localhost:8080`